Assisted Living for Seniors with Disabilities

 How to Find Assisted Living for Seniors with Disabilities

 Assisted living communities are available in most areas.
-To find one near you (or where you’d like to move), use our senior living directory tool.
+Use our senior living directory tool to find one near you (or where you’d like to move).
 Just type in your ZIP code and answer a few questions, and we’ll curate a downloadable list of suggested assisted living communities.

 If you don’t see anything you like, or you would prefer to search for yourself, that’s great too!
 Here are a few other resources to get you started: